 In today’s classrooms, fostering student agency is more important than ever.
 One powerful way to do this is through goal setting.
 When students set their own goals, they take ownership of their learning, which empowers them to become active participants in their educational journey.
-Read on to explore how goal setting can strengthen student agency, drawing on Dr. Gholdy Mohammad’s work (2020) on learning pursuits and the importance of connecting student goal setting to strengthen your Multi-Tiered System of Supports (MTSS) model.
+Read on to explore how goal setting can strengthen student agency, drawing on Dr. Gholdy Muhammad’s work (2020) on learning pursuits and the importance of connecting student goal setting to strengthen your Multi-Tiered System of Supports (MTSS) model.

 The Power of Goal Setting in Strengthening Student Agency